https://www.deakin.edu.au/__data/assets/image/0006/2507073/35272_graduate-diploma-cardiac-nursing_Hero.jpg

 Estimated tuition fee - (CSP)?

-$4,175 for 1 yr full-time - Commonwealth Supported Place (HECS)
+$4,627 for 1 yr full-time - Commonwealth Supported Place (HECS)

 Learn more about fees.

 The available fee places for this course are detailed above.
 Not all courses at Deakin have Commonwealth supported places available.
-Limited Commonwealth supported places (CSP) are offered and are available until the allocation is exhausted.

-The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing this course within the same year.
-The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of Prior Learning.
+The 'Estimated tuition fee' is provided as a guide only and represents the typical tuition fees for students completing this course within the same year they started.
+The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning.
 One year full-time study load is typically represented by eight credit points of study.
 Each unit you enrol in has a credit point value.

 The 'Estimated tuition fee' is calculated by adding together eight credit points of a typical combination of units for your course.

-You can find the credit point value of each unit under the Unit Description by searching for the unit in the Handbook.
+You can find the credit point value of each unit under the Unit Description by searching for the unit in the handbook.

 Learn more about fees and available payment options.